-In the summer holidays, a plucky group of 40 pupils from the Haberdashers’ Monmouth Schools broadened their horizons and embarked upon a month long expedition to India.
+In the summer holidays, a plucky group of 40 pupils from Haberdashers’ Monmouth Schools broadened their horizons and embarked upon a month long expedition to India.

 Accompanied by six members of staff including myself, the teenagers leapt at the opportunity to explore a new land and help make a big difference to less fortunate children.

 Our life-changing trip began with a two-week stay at Upper Valley School in the village of Burua, where our caring pupils pulled up their sleeves and set to work revamping the rundown building.

 We painted, plastered and sanded to give the school a total makeover, and money we collected through fundraising challenges before we left paid for local builders to finish building a third floor for classrooms.

 The reward for our pupils’ hard work was a once-in-a-lifetime trek in the stunning Indian Himalayas which included a visit to a Buddhist monastery.

 After an eight-hour Jeep ride along some hair-raising roads, we made it to our first camp at 4,600 metres.